dougeby/IntuneDocs/intune/windows-update-settings.md

 This setting has different results depending on the devices version of Windows:

 - Windows version 1703 and earlier: When you restart a device, there are some checks that occur, including checking for active users, battery levels, running games, and more.
 To skip these checks when you restart a device, select **Skip**.
-- Beginning with Windows version 1709: During Active Hours, the following processes do not run for updates: scan, download, install, and reboot.
+- Beginning with Windows version 1709: During Active Hours, the following processes don't run for updates: scan, download, install, and reboot.
 After Active Hours, the update processes do run and can wake the device from sleep, scan, download, install, and reboot the device as long as the battery checks and power checks pass.
 For more information, see [Update/SetEDURestart](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-setedurestart).

 ### Block user from pausing Windows updates